Advising Support Services

-The Center for Academic Advising is available to help students create a coursework plan that enables them to succeed.
+The Center for Advising Support Services is available to help students create a coursework plan that enables them to succeed.

-Every new degree- or certificate-seeking student should meet with an academic advisor frequently to ensure that they have current academic information and are making progress toward their educational goals.
+Every new degree- or certificate-seeking student should meet with a Success Coach or First Year Coordinator frequently to ensure that they have current academic information and are making progress toward their educational goals.

 New Students